-This post is the fifth in a series devoted to Scrapbooking Shortcuts.
+This post on quick and easy page layouts is the fifth in a series devoted to Scrapbooking Shortcuts.
 To read the first four, follow these links:

 - Introduction: Making Scrapbooks for Multiple Children